lopezdsr/sql-query/deployment_model.md

 {{site.data.keyword.sqlquery_full}}'s Deployment Model corresponds to a public service with public endpoints.
 It is the publicly shared multi-tenant deployment model for IBM Services, and as such, this model is not dedicated.
-The service is accessed via public endpoints.
+The service is accessed through public endpoints.
 Both, the control and data plane of the service, are shared across tenants.

 Tenant isolation models | Tenant domain isolation | Endpoint isolation | Compute isolation | Storage isolation | Network isolation
 --- | --- | --- | --- | --- | ---